adurimurthy/FintechHW_12_3/README.md

 5. Crypto Currency wallets for individuals and professional traders to enable safe platform for trading digital currencies

-### What specific financial problem is the company or project trying to solve?
+### 🚀&nbsp;What specific financial problem is the company or project trying to solve?
 Trading a peer-to-peer and somewhat mysterious, unregulated digital currencies needed a formal structure in the United States and Coinbase was one of the first in this space to provide the service of selling and buying bitcoins and started its operations in October of 2012.
 The company evolved to provide exchange called Global Digital Asset Exchange to provide a trading platform for professional and retail trading.
 Digital Wallet services was also added and the main issue of transparency, compliance and ease of transactions

-### Who is the company's intended customer?Is there any information about the market size of this set of customers?
+### 🚀&nbsp;Who is the company's intended customer?Is there any information about the market size of this set of customers?

 The company mainly caters to the professional and retail traders and investors in the United States and has spread its operations in 32 countries for the trading and cryptocurrency wallet is available to customers in 190 countries.

-### What solution does this company offer that their competitors do not or cannot offer?
+### 🚀&nbsp; What solution does this company offer that their competitors do not or cannot offer?
 (What is the unfair advantage they utilize?

 There are a lot of digital currency exchanges and trading platforms currently and newer one are getting created in large numbers.
 However, the main advantage of the solution offered by Coinbase is the security offered by using the two factor authentication and also the ability of the people to link bank accounts and debit cards to buy digital currencies.
 Most other competitors such as binance operate outside of United States there by exposing the users to additional geographical risk and also litigation risk as each country  may define the level of participation in the digital currency adoption.
 Coinbase is also widely known for it low cost commission starting as low as 0.99 cents.

 Source: 6 Best Free or Low-Cost Coinbase Alternatives (https://www.benzinga.com/money/coinbase-alternative/)

-### Which technologies are they currently using, and how are they implementing them?
+### 🚀&nbsp; Which technologies are they currently using, and how are they implementing them?
 (This may take a little bit of sleuthing–– you may want to search the company’s engineering blog or use sites like Stackshare to find this information.)

-#### Some of the unique features of coinbase technology:
+#### 🚀&nbsp; Some of the unique features of coinbase technology:
 1. Use of layered security and no single point of failure: The technology is similar to AWS (Amazon web service) security feature where the password for the administrator account is secured with two factor token that is controlled by a second person.
 This prevents accidental and deliberate misuse of administrator privileges.
 Source: How Coinbase Builds Secure Infrastructure To Store Bitcoin In The Cloud | by Brian Armstrong | The Coinbase Blog (https://blog.coinbase.com/how-coinbase-builds-secure-infrastructure-to-store-bitcoin-in-the-cloud-30a6504e40ba)